 How I Work

 Talking therapy is not just 'talking about your problems'; it is also about working towards solutions.
-My approach is integrative, which means I draw on certain models and theories (including CBT, mindfulness-based and psychodynamic approaches), depending on a client's individual needs and difficulties.
+My approach is integrative, which means I draw on certain models and theories (including humanistic, cognitive-behavioural and psychodynamic approaches), depending on a client's individual needs and difficulties.
 The purpose is to gain a better understanding of yourself and your problems, and make positive changes that will enable you to live your life more fully.

 I work from therapy rooms in Stockbridge, EH3, and also online via Skype for established clients.
 Regular sessions, which take place weekly, are 50 minutes long.
 Daytime and evening appointments are available.

 I offer a free initial half-hour phone call at a time that suits you to discuss your concerns and clarify how I might be able to help before booking an appointment.
 This may help you decide if you want to engage in therapy at this stage, and whether or not I am the right therapist for you.